Qarj/puppeteer-cucumber-example/README.md

         Then I should see search results
 ```

-5. See a list of undefined steps
+4. See which steps have not been implemented yet (all of them!)

 ```
 npx cucumber-js
 ```

-The ouput should be similar to this
+The output should be similar to this
 ```cucumber
 C:\code\pc-demo>npx cucumber-js
 UUUUU